dogmaticcentral/CG/README.md

  tumor at the same stage because even the submitter sample ids might be different (see [14_cleanup_duplicate_donors.py](icgc/14_cleanup_duplicate_donors.py)).
 Not sure if this is worth pursuing further, except for being very cautious abut making claims  about recurrent mutations, in BRCA in particular.

+ If [12_reorganize_mutations.py](icgc/12_reorganize_mutations.py) is the weakest link in the pipeline, [13_cleanup_duplicate_entries.py](icgc/13_cleanup_duplicate_entries.py) is the most likely to cover-up for a problem, possibly originating in ICGC itself.
+Some data sets seem to have a huge number of duplicates - entries with identical tuple of identifiers (icgc_mutation_id, icgc_donor_id, icgc_specimen_id, icgc_sample_id).
+Not sure what this is about, but when found, this script chooses the entry with the highest coverage if possible.
+See the script for the full resolution strategy.